 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Fair Oaks Dairy cheese recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases in all 50 states.

 Free Fair Oaks Dairy Cheese Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with listeria food poisoning after consuming Fair Oaks Dairy cheese included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a listeria food poisoning suit and we can help.
+You may be entitled to compensation by filing a listeria food poisoning lawsuit and we can help.